danburzo/toolbox/ffmpeg.md

 ffmpeg -i my-recording.mov -pix_fmt rgb24 output.gif
 ```

+> Note that recent versions of `ffmpeg`, such as the `v4.2.2` I'm on at the time of writing, can convert a video to a GIF without having to specify `-pix_fmt rgb24`.

 A few useful parameters to include:

 * `-r` controls the framerate of the GIF